biaslab/ForneyLab.jl/docs/src/contribution-guidelines.md

 ### Style conventions

-We use default [Julia style
+We use default [Julia styleconventions](https://docs.julialang.org/en/stable/manual/style-guide/).
-conventions](https://docs.julialang.org/en/stable/manual/style-guide/).
 We list here a few important points and our modifications to the Julia style guide:

 - Use 4 spaces for indentation
 - Type names use `UpperCamelCase`.
 E.g., `FactorNode`, `Gaussian`